hdesai17/chemoproteogenomics/README.md

 ## Custom Database Generation

 Generate sample-matched peptide variant-containing databases from VCFs.
-Outputs full proteon sequence and trpytic peptide databases with  Uniprot ID FASTA headers or minimal headers that can be used in searching mass-spectromtery based proteomics data
+Outputs full protein sequence and trpytic peptide databases with detailed FASTA headers or minimal headers that can be used in searching mass-spectromtery based proteomics data

 VCF processing: